A Tolkien Reading Order

 - The History of Middle-earth Volumes 10-12 [Morgoth’s Ring, The War of the Jewels, and The Peoples of Middle-earth]. – My summary here.
 The indispensable part of The History of Middle-earth series (Volume 2 may be redundant now, but these aren’t).

 - The Adventures of Tom Bombadil. – A forgotten part of the ‘canon’ (it was published in Tolkien’s own lifetime, so there), The Adventures of Tom Bombadil is a short and completely optional read.
 It’s (mostly) whimsical poetry, very much in the tradition of Lord Dunsany, and is ostensibly a collection of hobbit folk traditions in verse form.
 Just be warned of one infamous scene.

-- The Road Goes Ever On. – Even shorter and more forgotten than #9, this is really another completely optional read.
-It is ranked as high as it is purely because it requires so little reader investment, but it is another neat little addition to the list of Middle-earth works that appeared in Tolkien’s own lifetime – with sheet music by Donald Swann – and reaffirms the ‘traditional’ backstory of Galadriel.
+- The Road Goes Ever On. – Even shorter and more forgotten than #10, this is really another completely optional read.
+It is ranked as high as it is purely because it requires so little reader investment.
+On the other hand, it is another neat little addition to the list of Middle-earth works that appeared in Tolkien’s own lifetime – with sheet music by Donald Swann – and reaffirms the ‘traditional’ backstory of Galadriel.
 See here for more information about it.

 - The History of the Hobbit (2 volumes). – John Rateliff takes on Christopher’s traditional role as commentator, looking at the drafts and development of The Hobbit.
-The major selling point of this one is that it contains the (now-legendary) original chapter of Riddles in the Dark – the version that Tolkien re-wrote to better reflect the Gollum of Rings.
+The major selling point of this one is that it contains the (now-legendary) original chapter of Riddles in the Dark – the version that Tolkien re-wrote to better reflect the Gollum of The Lord of the Rings.

 - The History of Middle-earth Volumes 1-9. – The optional volumes of the series.
 See my comments here.